Pepe-57/esp-cf/README.md

 # ESP-OS
 An operating system that is designed to run on ESP8266s.
 Written in MicroPython.

-### !THE CURRENT VERSION IS UNDER DEVELOPMENT.
+### !THE CURRENT VERSIONs IS UNDER DEVELOPMENT.
 THIS IS NOT THE FINAL VERSION.
 IT CAN BE BUGGY!
 ## Applications:
 - Calculator: Perform basic mathematical operations such as addition, subtraction, multiplication, division and square root.
 - Settings: Configure CPU clockspeed and WiFi settings.